DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 	- For Allister, this could be the necklace
 	- Leo said like a headband or if a character has an eye patch is a good place for this
 		- This could work for

+### Meetings

+- Once a week meeting with everyone.
+	- On Friday / Saturday, I'll ask what times work for everyone.
+	- Monday / Tuesday, we'll have the meeting
+- Also, we'll have